antsinar/placeholder_image_cli/README.md

     - width and height are capped internally in the range of 32, 4000 px
   - ratio indicates the aspect ratio of the image
     - requires the --ratio flag to set the aspect ratio
-    - ratio takes a comma separated list of two integers, internally capped in the range of 1, 30
+    - ratio takes a whitespace separated list of two integers, internally capped in the range of 1, 30
 ### [optional]
 - [X] color:
   - sets up the background color of the placeholder image